-Non-current liabilities, also known as long-term liabilities, are debts or obligations that are due in over a year’s time.
-Long-term liabilities are an important source of a company’s long-term financing.
+Non-current liabilities, also known as long-term liabilities, are debts or obligations due in over a year’s time.
+Long-term liabilities are an important part of a company’s long-term financing.
 Companies take on long-term debt to acquire immediate capital to fund the purchase of capital assets or invest in new capital projects.

 Long-term liabilities are crucial in determining a company’s long-term solvency.
-If companies are unable to repay their long-term liabilities as they become due, then the company will face a solvency crisis.
+If companies cannot repay their long-term liabilities as they become due, the company will face a solvency crisis.

 List of non-current liabilities: